Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, with each parameter having a description.
-The description adds no extra meaning beyond what is in the schema, so baseline 3 is appropriate.
+Schema coverage is 100% and each parameter has a detailed description in the schema.
+The tool description adds no additional meaning beyond what the schema already provides, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.